brodieaustin/poisoned-well-novel/poisoned-well.md

 "Rights ent meant for smugglers," said a man's voice.
 If there was only one voice and one man, Manan assumed that the woman would dispatch him as easily as she had Cotton.

 But there was another voice, "Words gotten around.
-The villages have been put on alert...two girls and maybe a Water Woman accomplice.
+The towns and villages have been put on alert...two girls and maybe a Water Woman accomplice.
 And we look after our own..."

 By rights they weren't able to search her wagon, Manan knew.
 The Water Women could not be seized, jailed, or otherwise molested.
 It had always been that way.
 But that didn't stop a heavy pair of boots from stomping overhead in the wagon.
 A man, smelling of smoke and ale, began rifling through the wagon.
 With the coverings over the floor, Manan couldn't see where he was, but could hear each creak on the floor boards and feel them press closer to her face under the man's weight.